- Circuit Court

 - All judgments will be docketed against real estate, thereby creating a lien on the defendant's real property in the land records.

-- Interest will accrue on the balance due beginning 41 days after conviction or at the end of any period of incarceration imposed for the related charges.
+- Interest will accrue on the balance due beginning 181 days after conviction or 181 days after release from incarceration imposed for the related charges.

 - Unpaid balances are reported to the Department of Taxation for collection purposes and a collection fee is assessed.